riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 <<createDatabase>>

 It should only take a couple minutes for your database to become `ACTIVE`.
-Once that occurs the guide will notify you and you can continue to the next step.
+Once your database becomes Active, you’ll see its information appear above.

 ## 2 Use the Astra data loader to upload your own dataset
-The Astra data loader is good for small sets of data (< 40MB) or data you want to experiment and test with.
+The Astra data loader is good for smaller sets of data (under 40MB), or data you want to experiment and test with.

+### 2A - Prepare a CSV file
 First thing, you'll need a **CSV** file to work with.
+We've created one for you to use as an example.

 [DOWNLOAD movies.csv](https://raw.githubusercontent.com/riptano/astra-portal-getting-started/main/loadDataIntoAstraDB/movies.csv) <-- _right click on the `DOWNLOAD` link and choose **Save Link As**_

+_**NOTE:** Mac users will need to explicitly set the movies file extension to .csv, otherwise it will try and download the file with *.txt._

+### 2B - Open the Data Loader
 Now launch the data loader using the link below.
 This will open the loader in a separate tab.

 _You may want to view this side-by-side with this guide._

 <<launchDataLoader>>

+### 2C - Upload the CSV file
-Once the loader is open follow the instructions for the `Upload your own dataset` section at the top.
-Use the socialMedia **CSV** file you just downloaded.
+Once the loader is open follow the instructions for the **"Upload your own dataset"** section at the top.
+Use the **movies** CSV file you just downloaded.

+Once the upload is complete, a **"Next"** button will appear.
+Click this to move on.

+### 2D - Preview data and set the partition key
-Here, you will see the field `Table Name`, a preview of the dataset, and the field `Partition keys`.
+Now you should see the **"Data Preview and Types"** section.
+Here, you will see the field **"Table Name"**, a preview of the dataset, and the field **"Partition keys"**.
 Let's not worry about the details for now, just ensure each field has the following values.

 **Table Name** _should already contain_
 ```shell